trendyminds/algolia/README.md

 ## Requirements

-This plugin requires Craft CMS 3.0.0-beta.23 or later.
+This plugin requires Craft CMS 3.1.19+ and PHP 7.1+.

 ## Installation